sammigachuhi/my_django/docs/17-geodjango-essentials.md

 CREATE EXTENSION IF NOT EXISTS postgis;
 ```

-We shall make the user we created, `gachuhi` in this case, as the superuser.
+We shall designate the user we created, `gachuhi` as the superuser.
 Insert the following in the Postgresql shell

 ```
 ALTER ROLE gachuhi SUPERUSER;